roni5604/Detect_QR_on_video/README.md

 ## Usage

 1. **Prepare the Input Video**: Place your input video file (`classVideo.mp4`) in the `TestVideos` directory.
+     You can also use other video files by replacing the existing one.
 2. **Run the Script**: Execute the Python script to process the video.

 ```sh